 Summer is the time for big adventures.
 The days are longer, warmer and sunnier.
 And when it comes to things to do, we’re always spoilt for choice.
 But for some of us, it’s not always as easy as picking an activity and heading off for a day of fun.
 If you or a member of your family have any additional needs, then planning a day out can be that little bit more complicated.
 You might worry about parking, or how busy it is, how close the toilets are or whether the staff know how to support your visit.
-That’s why we’ve put together our top places for an accessible activities this summer.
+That’s why we’ve put together our top places for summer accessible activities.

 If you have any tips of your own for taking the pressure off a fun day out, then please do get in touch.